Residents on beach with dogs

 How does joining the Priority List work?

-You will complete a short survey, review the Priority List agreement, and submit a fully refundable $1,000 deposit.
-Your deposit date establishes your priority position for selecting a residence.
+You’ll complete a short survey, review the Priority List agreement, and submit a fully refundable $1,000 deposit.
+Your deposit date establishes your priority position.
+The deposit is held in an escrow account in accordance with California state regulations.

 The Future Resident Priority List will continue after the community opens, and you can remain on the list indefinitely, but the best path to residency will be to convert your $1,000 Future Resident Priority List deposit to a 10% Reservation Deposit in late spring of 2026.